 Industrial land owners with large surplus properties in central locations hold the key to one of the critical challenges of re-urbanization, the creation of new places with scale and critical mass.
 Not only does the redevelopment of such sites provide an opportunity to transform urban communities, but it will enable impaired land owners to maximize the value of their underutilized properties.

 Proactive cities recognize the role that real estate can play in driving sustainable growth.
 In fact, many have well-established regeneration programs in place to help transform previously used or environmentally impaired land.
+As this is in development, owners of this land can use real estate marketing ideas to help this area become appealing to potential buyers when put on the market.
 In an effort to create rejuvenated urban landscapes that leave a lasting, sustainable heritage, developers and investors in real estate want to minimize risk and maximize returns for redeveloping environmentally stressed properties.
 For those that are looking for some of the best investment opportunities and trends, looking into some of the best real estate investing courses may become an advantage to have in the future.
 However, investing in such a big industry can be very daunting so you might not want to do it alone.
 Luckily, there are companies out there who can offer their investors with tax-advantaged real estate investment programs that can yield superior risk-adjusted returns.
 Take a look at this 1031 Exchange company and find out more.

 “The future of highly competitive cities may rest within the unlocked value of industrial surplus property”

 Given the clear potential for surplus properties held by industrial ?rms and public sector organizations in urban locations, what is holding back redevelopment and what can be done to more effectively bring these sites into productive use?
 The answer is complex.
 It remains a challenge to align the interests of industrial land owners, developers and city authorities, particularly where the owner may have a large portfolio of property in many cities, and when investing in regeneration is an expensive business.